-I have a new book coming out this fall!
+I have a new book coming out in 2020!

 And, I am so excited to share it with you because it’s the culmination of nearly twenty years of asking myself the questions that you may be asking yourself, too:

 - Why did I go to law school?

 - What types of law careers will allow me to make a great living, have a great life with a schedule that’s mine to control AND serve clients in a way that’s actually fulfilling?